ncpol3sdpa/ncpol3sdpa/README.md

 ### Pre-Commit

-We use pre-commit hooks to ensure a automatically verify adherence to formatting, linting, typing and tests.To use pre-commit hooks you must install them like this:
+We use pre-commit hooks to format the code, check for lint or type errors and run tests.
+To use pre-commit hooks you must install them like this:

 ```bash
 uv sync